Valley of the Golden Mummies – An Ancient Home of the Dead

 Planning Your Visit to Valley

-We recommend visiting Bahariya Oasis as part of a comprehensive Western Desert tour that includes multiple archaeological sites and natural attractions.
+We recommend visiting Bahariya Oasis as part of a comprehensive Western Desert Adventure tour that includes multiple archaeological sites and natural attractions.
 The journey from Cairo typically takes 4-5 hours by private vehicle, allowing comfortable travel through changing desert landscapes.

 Our expert guides provide detailed explanations of mummification techniques, religious symbolism, and historical context that bring these ancient discoveries to life.
 We arrange special access to archaeological areas not always open to general tourism, ensuring authentic experiences with Egypt’s most significant recent discoveries.